aailab-kaist/DBAE/README.md

 - `SCHEDULE_TYPE` sets forward diffusion.
 Set `ve` or `vp`.
 - `STO` sets encoder type.
 Set `true` or `false`.

-We use 4 \times L40S GPUs for FFHQ and LSUN datasets and 4 \times RTX 3090 GPUs for celeba64.
+We use 4 * L40S GPUs for FFHQ and LSUN datasets and 4 * RTX 3090 GPUs for celeba64.

 To train, run